 Alway Bldg, Stanford, CA

-A multimodal fMRI dataset unifying naturalistic processes with a rich array of experimental tasks
+Spacetop: A multimodal fMRI dataset unifying naturalistic processes with a rich array of experimental task

 Heejung Jung, Maryam Amini, Bethany A. Hunt, Eilis I. Murphy, Patrick Sadil, Yaroslav O. Halchenko, Zizhuang Miao, Philip Al. Kragel, Xiaochun Han, Mickela Heilicher, Bogdan Petre, Michael Sun, Owen G. Collins, Martin A. Lindquist, Tor D. Wager